 The third change is hidden underneath, where Asus redesigned the air intake grills, opting for a larger intake on top of the entire hardware ensemble, and no longer the limited side vents we’ve seen on the 2018 lineup.
 We’ll talk about this aspect’s impact on the performance and thermals in a further section.

 Aside from the stylish looks, the compact form-factor remains this laptop’s main selling point.
 Asus went with tiny bezels around the entire screen, including a small visible chin, as most of it tucks away behind the body as part of the Ergo-lift hinge design.
-This lifts the laptop on the screen’s bottom frame, allowing for a slightly inclined typing position and improved airflow underneath, in corroboration with the redesigned intakes mentioned earlier.
+This lifts the laptop on rubber feet positioned on the screen’s bottom frame, allowing for a slightly inclined typing position and improved airflow underneath, in corroboration with the redesigned intakes mentioned earlier.
 The mechanism is strong and can be operated with a single hand, but there’s a downside: you can only lean back the display to about 145 degrees, which is limiting for an ultraportable laptop when using it on the lap or in confined spaces.

 Keyboard and trackpad